godot-rust/book/src/intro/hello-world.md

 - Have you run `cargo build`?
 - In `Cargo.toml`, have you set `crate-type = ["cdylib"]`?
+- Does Godot crash immediately on opening your project?
+Run `godot4 path/to/project.godot` from the terminal to see the error output.
 - In `my-extension.gdextension`, have you set `entry_symbol = "gdext_rust_init"`?
 No other symbol can work.
 - Are the paths set in `my-extension.gdextension` correct?
   - Are you sure?
 Double check `/rust/target/debug/` to see if the name of the `.so`/`.dll`/`.dylib` is spelled the way you expect.